stupidcucumber/test-repository/Task 2/README.md

 ![Matched Keypoints](./examples/outputs_misc/matched_output_1.jpg)

 # Training/finetuning
 Unfortunately, there was no training and only pretrained models are being used.
 However, there are my thoughts on training and how to implement it placed in 'Enhancements.pdf'.
+There is also a script named 'train.py' which is currently with a lot of bugs, as well as implementation of MagicPoint architecture (which also needs to be fixed).

 In a nutshell, it is obvious, that there must be a finetuning on images from satellites due to the difference in camera angle, perspective and also size of the objects on the scene.
 For preparing dataset I would use trained MagicPoint to generate dataset for finetuning SuperPoint on satellite data.
 However, there is a big questing do we need to finetune SuperGlue?